Negative body image has some surprising effects. My definition of “body image” is the relationship you have with your body.

 So, if you have a body, you have a body image.

 Body image also includes your own history with your body, and even your family tree.
+By that I mean your genetics, which are passed on from generation to generation.

 Much of body size and shape is determined by genes.
+That is another reason the family tree concept is relevant.

 A conversation about negative body image would be incomplete if we did not talk about diet culture.